wpilibsuite/frc-docs/source/docs/software/networktables/using-messagepack.rst

 Instead, we'll use a **data binding approach,** using the `Jackson serializer <https://github.com/msgpack/msgpack-java/blob/develop/msgpack-jackson/README.md>`__.
-Jackson supports many different binding methods; we'll just use POJOs.
+Jackson supports many different binding methods; we'll just use unannotated Java objects, since it's the simplest approach.

 First, for our little dashboard, there's the notion of a target and a container.
 Note there are no annotations or anything like that here, Jackson doesn't need